alexellis/k3sup/README.md

 ### A note for Windows users

-Windows users can use `k3sup install` and `k3sup join` with a normal "Windows command prompt", but the `k3sup app install` feature needs to be run inside a [Git Bash](https://git-scm.com/downloads) terminal.
+Windows users can use `k3sup install` and `k3sup join` with a normal "Windows command prompt".

 ## Demo 📼